 Just kept in mind that a better outcome is possible, and some details of improvements recorded over the years.

-It lasted a very long time before I've found it back (with those old first ascii caracters, indeed).
+It lasted a very long time before I've found it back (with those old 7 bits ascii caracters, indeed).

 From the begining, it was clear it looked better in "Times New Roman".
 And strange in Courier, or later in Chiller!